EldorRa/Prediction-of-Passengers-in-Spaceship-Titanic-by-using-Classification/README.md

-# spaceship-titanic
+# spaceship-titanic (machine learning competition in kaggle)
-Competition in Kaggle to predict which passengers are transported to an alternate dimension
+Predicting which passengers are transported to an alternate dimension More information can be found in : https://www.kaggle.com/competitions/spaceship-titanic/overview